Friday, October 8, 2021

-The Dream-Eaters – The Dreamlands is a wonderful and dreadful place to explore in this integration of two four-part campaigns.
+2. The Dream-Eaters – The Dreamlands is a delightful and dreadful place to explore in this integration of two four-part campaigns.
 It does a great job exploring dreams and nightmares through the lens of fiction and the act of writing .
-This meta-aspect of the campaign underrated in most commentary, the designers do a superb job structuring two interlinked story arcs that have meaning for one another, and beyond the game.
+This meta-aspect of the campaign underrated in most commentary, the designers do a superb job structuring two interlinked story arcs that have meaning to one another plot-wise, and beyond the game.
 The fact there are two good final bosses/scenarios are the cherries on top.

-The Feast of Hemlock Vale - This campaign returns to the core of Arkham Horror, but offers something evolutionary.
-The story evolving around them, NPCs come to life like no campaign to date as a group of investigators try to sort out the origins of some odd happenings on a lonely Maine island.
-Family feuds mixing with the supernatural and beyond, the campaign's semi-open world format gives players choices and options that do no repeat on additional playthroughs.
+6. The Feast of Hemlock Vale - This campaign returns to the roots of Arkham Horror but offers something evolutionary.
+NPCs come to life like no campaign to date as a group of investigators try to sort out the origins of some odd happenings on a lonely island in Maine.
+Family feuds mixing with the pagan supernatural and beyond, the campaign's semi-open world format gives players choices and options that do no repeat on additional playthroughs.

-The Dunwich Legacy – The first full-length campaign ever released, it holds strong.
-While linear, there is variety between scenarios—from casino capers to train adventures, village sacrifices to the horror of the cosmos, it offers a little bit of everything with wonderfully supportive mechanisms.
-It also has the best final boss/scenario to date.
-It is the perfect next step after the base game.
+7. The Dunwich Legacy – The first full-length Arkham Horror campaign, it still holds strong.
+While linear in nature, there is variety between scenarios—from casino capers to train adventures, village sacrifices to the horror of the cosmos, it offers a little bit of everything with wonderfully supportive mechanisms.
+It still has the best final boss/scenario released to date, amking it a must-play even for players coming to the game recently.

-The Scarlet Keys - "The Scarlet Keys" is rocking - at least on first playthrough.
-Given the open world and the fact most scenarios have a minimum of two setups depending where players are in their runthrough, it feels big, expansive.
-The potential of the new, big box business model is fully realized here.
-Story and theme drip with 'noir detective', and the Illuminati meets Where in the World Is Carmen Sandiego? vibe is redolent throughout this globetrotting adventure.
+9. The Scarlet Keys - "The Scarlet Keys" is rocking - at least on first playthrough.
+Given the open world (literally) and the fact most scenarios have a minimum of two setups depending where players are in their runthrough, it feels big and expansive.
+The potential of FFG's new, big box business model (at least at the time) is fully realized here.
+Story and theme drip with 'noir detective' and the Illuminati meets Where in the World Is Carmen Sandiego? vibe is redolent throughout this globetrotting adventure.
 But the blind playthrough is not as strong as subsequent playthroughs.
 The main mechanism is based on RNG, which gets old, particularly in the final boss, and there is a lot or reading which really stretches table time.

 And that is the campaigns to date.
 On to the stand-alone expansions:

-Carnevale of Horrors – Venice is not the typical scene of otherworldy horror, but this scenario manages to squeeze a spot of Lovecraft fun from parade-goers, mask-wearers, and canals.
+4. Carnevale of Horrors – Venice is not the typical scene of otherworldy horror, but this scenario manages to squeeze a spot of Lovecraft fun from parade-goers, mask-wearers, and canals.
 It feels fully fleshed out.
 The developers had a solid idea and they implemented it well.
-And the scenario ends in novel, unique fashion.
-I don't think there is another like it, that is of course, besides death.
+It should also be noted this scenario follows an atypical path.
+Where most steadily ramp into a grand finale, this chooses a different course - which I won't spoil here.

 Unfortunately, I have not played “Barkham Horror”.
 I would love to, but it seems the only way is to pay someone (aka an extortionst or shrewd businessman, depending on perspective) $100 on ebay.
 I keep waiting, hoping FFG will reprint—as slim as that hope is.
 Also, I have not played “The Blob that Ate Everything” or "Machinations through Time".
 I own them, and once I have the right group, I will play and add them here.